-TINSA data shows that despite average prices in the Malaga province increasing by 7.5% between 2021 and 2022 while remaining 28.1% below previous pre-crisis peak values.
-Prices in key established Costa del Sol coastal areas (Fuengirola, Marbella, Torremolinos, Malaga City) are recovering faster, now between -20% & -23% below peak values while less established locations further away from central Costa del Sol areas such as Casares and Manilva are recovering more slowly and remain further below historic values at -49% & -42% respectively.
+Official TINSA data shows that despite average prices in the Malaga province increasing by 7.4% between 2022 and 2023 they remained -23% below previous peak values.
+Prices in key established Costa del Sol coastal areas (Fuengirola, Marbella, Torremolinos, Malaga City) are recovering faster, now between -14% & -27% below peak values while less established locations further away from central Costa del Sol areas such as Casares and Manilva are recovering more slowly and remain further below historic values at -36% & -46% respectively although an increase in new projects and associated prices in these areas released in the latter part of 2023 will likely reduce the gap when updated statistics are released during 2024.